Anyone aged six months and older is eligible for the vaccine.

 Register with the Get Vaccinated system so that you can be invited to book all of your vaccine and booster doses.
 Parents can register their children as well.

 There are three easy steps:

-First, you register and get a confirmation number.
-You need that number to later book your vaccination appointment.
+First, register and get a confirmation number which you will need when booking your vaccination appointment.

 - Register online: getvaccinated.gov.bc.ca